Head Women’s Basketball Coach at George Fox University

 Meek also developed the Nike Northwest Girls’ Basketball Invitational, which attracts some of the top high school teams on the West Coast.
 He has published articles in Women’s Basketball magazine, developed three basketball coaching instructional videos, and was a speaker at the Best of the West Coaches Clinics in Seattle, Wash., for three years (2006-08).

-Finishing his 12th year at the helm for the Olys, Coach Dobrkovsky led his 2010-2011 team to a second place finish in the Greater Valley Conference.
-Coach Dobrkovsky recieved his bachelors degree (B.A.
+Coach Dobrkovsky was the head basketball coach at Sprague High School for 12 years.
+Coach Dobrkovsky led his 2017 team to the Greater Valley Conference Title.
+Coach Dobrkovsky received his bachelors degree (B.A.
 Economics, minor in psychology) and masters degree from Willamette University.
 At Willamette University Coach Dobrkovsky lettered 4 times in both basketball and baseball.
-He was a part of an NWC championship team in both basketball and baseball and also a part of two other playoff teams during his tenure at Willamette.
-After graduation, coach Dobrkovsky was an assistant coach for Willamette under the all-time winningest coach in bearcat history Coach Gordie James.
-Currently, Coach Dobrkovsky is in his 12th year teaching at Sprague where he teaches math.
+He was a part of an NWC championship team in both basketball and baseball and also an integral part of two other playoff teams during his tenure at Willamette.
+After graduation, coach Dobrkovsky was an assistant coach for Willamette under the all-time winningest coach in Bearcat history Coach Gordie James.
+Currently, Coach Dobrkovsky is in his 13th year teaching at Sprague where he teaches math.

-In his 12th year as Head Boys Basketball Coach at Sprague High School, Coach Dobrkovsky has been named conference coach of the year two times.
-Under his tenure the olys have made the playoffs 9 out of 12 years.
-He has coached eleven players that have went on and played Division 1, 2, 3, NAIA, and Junior College basketball.
-He is currently the longest tenured basketball coach at Sprague High School and one of the longest in the conference.
+In his 12 years as Head Boys Basketball Coach at Sprague High School, Coach Dobrkovsky has been named conference coach of the year two times.
+Under his tenure the Olys made the playoffs 9 out of 12 years.
+Under Coach Dobrkovsky guidance and development he has coached eleven players that went on and played Division 1, 2, 3, NAIA, and Junior College basketball.

 At the University of Oregon, Coach McShane started at point guard and led the Ducks in both assists and steals during his sophomore season.
 Coach McShane played his senior year at Montana State University-Billings where he led the country in assists per game (8.9) while shooting 59% from the field.
 Coach McShane still holds single-game and single-season records for assists and steals at MSU-B. After graduating with a Bachelor’s Degree in Health/Physical Education, Mike continued his playing career overseas.

-Professionally, Coach McShane began playing ball in China with the IBL All-Stars during a 3 game – 3 city exhibition against Yao Ming and the Chinese National Team.
-During the tour in China, his performance at point guard earned him a spot playing for China Motion in Shenzhen, a major city of the Guangdong Province.
-While in China, Mike helped lead China Motion to qualification in the “A Division” of the C.B.A. for the first time in club history.
+Professionally, Coach McShane began his professional career playing basketball in China.
+During his first tour in China, his performance at point guard earned him a spot playing for China Motion in Shenzhen where Mike helped lead China Motion to qualification in the “A Division” of the C.B.A. for the first time in club history.

-Following his year in China, Coach McShane signed with the Rockhampton Rockets of the QABL and spent 3 seasons playing on the Coast of Queensland, Australia.
-Mike’s dynamic play at point guard helped lead the Rockets to a 16-4 record in league, a 9-1 record at home, and a spot in the QABL playoffs for the first time in five years.
-Coach McShane led the QABL in assists and steals all three seasons, once earning the Golden Hands award, given to the best point guard in Australia at the A.B.A. level.
+Following his year in China, Coach McShane signed with the Rockhampton Rockets and spent 3 seasons playing on the Coast of Queensland, Australia.
+Coach McShane led the league in assists and steals all three seasons, once earning the Golden Hands award, given to the best point guard in Australia at the A.B.A. level.

-Following his playing days in Australia, Coach McShane returned to San Diego to raise his daughter Stella and complete his Master’s Degree in Education.
+Coach McShane returned to San Diego and complete his Master’s Degree in Education.
 While in San Diego Coach McShane worked at the Chopra Center for Well Being, serving as a lead educator and receiving certifications in Yoga, Meditation, and Ayurvedic Health.
-Upon completion of his degree Coach McShane moved to Tulsa, Oklahoma to raise his daughter Arya.
-Coach McShane is currently in his third year working as a Health / P.E.
+Upon completion of his education degree Coach McShane moved to Tulsa, Oklahoma and is currently in his fourth year working as a Health / P.E.
 Teacher at McClure Elementary School.
-Coach McShane has two daughters, Stella (10) and Arya (2), who he loves bringing to camp every Summer.
+Coach McShane is the proud father of two daughters, Stella (11) and Arya (3).